oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

 ## Summary

-All eight tools are now in place: the two context tools from Lab 3 (`get_user_context` and `get_browser_timezone`) plus the six procurement tools added in this lab.
-The agent can now identify stock at risk, evaluate suppliers, review delivery performance, confirm the destination warehouse, obtain user confirmation, and raise a purchase order, all through a single guided conversation.
+All seven tools are now in place: the two context tools from Lab 3 (`get_user_context` and `get_browser_timezone`) plus the five procurement tools added in this lab.
+The agent can now identify stock at risk, evaluate suppliers, review delivery performance, confirm the destination warehouse, and raise a purchase order, all through a single guided conversation.

 You may now **proceed to the next lab**.